 “For the word of God is sharper than any doubled-edged sword, piercing even to the division of soul and spirit, and of joints and marrow, and discerns the thoughts and intents of the heart.
 And there is no creature hidden from his sight, but all things are naked, and open to the eyes of Him to whom we must give account.”

 The allusion to divinely empowered duo’s of the past continues in verse 6: These have power to shut heaven, so that no rain falls in the days of their prophesy (like Elijah & Elisha); and they have power over waters to turn them to blood, and to strike the earth with all plagues as often as they desire (like Moses & Aaron).
-Such spectacular references of the past were rudimentary lessons which foreshadowed the power of the New Testament Church.
+Such spectacular references of the past were rudimentary lessons which foreshadowed the divinely empowered New Testament Church with the judgments of God.

 What is interesting about this design, is how such ordinary people were empowered to do extraordinary things.
 The very first Apostles of Christ were simple folk from the backwoods, uneducated and untrained men who boldly testified against the formidable powers of their time: “Now when they saw the boldness of Peter and John, and perceived that they were uneducated and untrained men, they marveled.
 And they realized they had been with Jesus.
 And seeing the man who had been healed standing with them, they could say nothing against it.”
 (Acts 4:13-14).